Thomas de Littleton: Career

-He appears to have been Recorder of Coventry in 1450; he was made Escheator of Worcestershire, and in 1447/8 was under-sheriff of the same county; he became sergeant-at-law in 1453 and was afterwards a Justice of Assize on the northern circuit.
-In 1466 he was made a judge of the common pleas, and in 1475 a knight of the Bath.
+He appears to have been Recorder of Coventry in 1450; he was made Escheator of Worcestershire, and in 1447/8 he was under-sheriff of the same county; he became sergeant-at-law in 1453 and was afterwards a Justice of Assize on the northern circuit.
+In 1466, he was made a judge of the common pleas and, in 1475, a knight of the Bath.

-He died, according to the inscription on his tomb in Worcester Cathedral, on 23 August 1481.
+He died, according to the inscription on his tomb in Worcester Cathedral, on August 23, 1481.

 Marriage and issue

 Littleton married, before Easter term 1447, Joan Burley (died 22 March 1505), widow of Sir Philip Chetwynd (died 10 May 1444) of Ingestre, Staffordshire, and daughter and coheiress of William Burley, esquire, Speaker of the House of Commons, of Broncroft in Corvedale, Shropshire, by his first wife, Ellen Grendon, daughter and co-heiress of John de Grendon of Gayton, by whom he had three sons and two daughters: